- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 What else do I need to know about endometriosis?

-- Teens and young women CAN suffer from symptoms of endometriosis.
+- Young women CAN suffer from symptoms of endometriosis.

 - Chronic pelvic pain is NOT normal.
 Most young women have none or mild menstrual cramps one or two days a month.
 If your friend (sibling, or partner) is absent from school or work a lot because of pelvic pain and/or menstrual cramps or has pain in her lower abdomen (belly) that isn’t relieved with over-the-counter pain medicine, tell her to make an appointment with her health care provider.